The Mob (Chicago band): The Inaugural Concerts 1973

-The second Inaugural of President Nixon and Vice President Spiro Agnew expanded The Inaugural Concert into three separate concerts: American Music Concert, The Inaugural Youth Concert and The Symphonic Concert.
-Held on Friday, January 19, 1973, it was the first to be held at the John F. Kennedy Center for the Performing Arts and the first to have more than one concert held at one time.
+The second Inaugural of President Nixon and Vice President Spiro Agnew expanded the Inaugural Concert into three separate concerts: American Music Concert, The Inaugural Youth Concert and The Symphonic Concert.
+Held on Friday, January 19, 1973, it was the first to be held at the John F. Kennedy Center for the Performing Arts and the first to have multiple simultaneous concerts.
 The first Inaugural Youth Concert held at The Eisenhower Theatre of the John F. Kennedy Center for the Performing Arts featured pop, rock and soul groups including The MOB.

-On Saturday, January 20, 1973, also a first, The Inaugural Youth Ball was held the same time as the Inaugural Ball.
+On Saturday, January 20, 1973, The Inaugural Youth Ball, also a first, was held the same time as the Inaugural Ball.
 Both The Inaugural Youth Concert and The Inaugural Youth Ball featured many MGM recording artists including The MOB.

-South Dakota Rock And Roll Hall Of Fame
+South Dakota Rock and Roll Hall of Fame

-October 2010, Don Fritz, President of the South Dakota Rock And Roll Music Association informed that The MOB was selected under the category "bands".
-Inducted April 16, 2011 at the Ramkota Exhibit Hall in Sioux Falls, SD more than 2,000 people in attendance saw and heard The MOB in person, their first reunion in 35 years.
+In October 2010, Don Fritz, President of the South Dakota Rock And Roll Music Association announced that The MOB was selected under the category "bands".
+Inducted April 16, 2011 at the Ramkota Exhibit Hall in Sioux Falls, SD, more than 2,000 people in attendance saw and heard The MOB at their first reunion in 35 years.